What Are The Barriers to Skin Health?

 Skin dehydration causes the other barriers to worsen.
 In other words, dry skin leads to inflammation5, pigmentation, and skin aging.
 This is why skin dehydration is the first target of any good skincare routine for healthy skin.

 Sensitive skin is more susceptible to inflammation in the form of acne, rosacea, redness and stinging.
-Anti-inflammatory cosmeceutical ingredients soothe inflamed skin, but it is necessary to discover the source of inflammation to treat it properly.
+Anti-inflammatory cosmeceutical ingredients like green tea soothe inflamed skin, but it is necessary to discover the source of inflammation to treat it properly.

 Inflammation occurs when cell signaling molecules cause dilation of blood vessels leading to skin redness known as erythema.
 The redness is caused by the fact that you can see more blood through the skin when the blood vessels are bigger.